semantic mesh

 - Mesh folders always extend the namespace with a segment corresponding to the folder name

-- This creates a hierarchical URL structure for addressing resources
+- This creates a hierarchical IRI structure for addressing resources

 - Each resource has a unique Intramesh based on its path and local name